+5.2 Evolution of instantaneous proliferation rate

-5.2.
-Evolution of Instantaneous Proliferation Rate In this work, we modeled accelerated repopulation as Gompertzian growth.
-For the numerical examples provided in §4, this leads to steadily increasing instantaneous proliferation rates over the course of treatment (see Figures 5 and 7).
-For a smaller α/β value and a fast proliferating tumor, we even observed rapid increases in the instantaneous proliferation rate-see Figure 6, panel (b).
+In this work, we modeled accelerated repopulation as Gompertzian growth.
+For the numerical examples provided in Section 4, this leads to steadily increasing instantaneous proliferation rates over the course of treatment (see Figures 5 and 7).
+For a smaller α/β value and a fast proliferating tumor, we even observed rapid increases in the instantaneous proliferation rate-see part b) of Figure 6.
 However, more work is needed to estimate the temporal evolution of the repopulation rate $\phi(x)$ during treatment for specific disease sites.

-There are alternative tumor growth models, such as the logistic and the Gomp-ex curve (Wheldon 1988) that we did not consider.
+There are alternative tumor growth models such as the logistic and the Gomp-ex curve ([56]) that we did not consider.
 However, the framework in this paper can also model these patterns of tumor growth.

-There are some studies that indicate accelerated repopulation begins only after a lag period, e.g., for head and neck cancer (Brenner 1993).
+There are some studies that indicate accelerated repopulation begins only after a lag period, e.g., for head and neck cancer ([8]).
 We did not include such a lag period in our numerical experiments.
 But it can be modeled in our framework by using an appropriate form for $\phi(x)$.
 We expect a constant dose per fraction during this initial period of constant proliferation rate.

-5.3.
-Variable Time Intervals
+5.3 Variable time intervals

-The models in this paper are applicable for variable time intervals (e.g., weekends, holidays), as long as each radiation treatment is delivered in a short period of time and the time interval between doses is comparatively long.
+The models in this paper are applicable for variable time intervals (e.g., weekends, holidays) as long as each radiation treatment is delivered in a short period of time, and the time interval between doses is comparatively long.
 However, our formulation is not applicable for very short time intervals (on the order of hours) between doses; in such cases, we would need to include biological effects such as incomplete repair of sublethal damage.
-For optimal fractionation schemes that result from including these sublethal damage repair effects, see Bertuzzi et al. (2013).
+For optimal fractionation schemes resulting from including these sublethal damage repair effects, see [6].

-5.4.
-Early and Late Responding Normal Tissue, and Multiple OARs
+5.4 Early and late responding normal tissue, and multiple OARs

 In the context of fractionation, two types of tissue are typically distinguished in the literature: early responding and late responding.
 Tumor tissue and some types of healthy tissue such as the skin are typically early responding.
-That is, they have a relatively large α/β value (e.g., 10), and they start proliferating within a few weeks of the start of radiation treatment (Hall and Giaccia 2006).
-In contrast, late responding tissue typically has a low α/β value.
-In this paper, we considered a BED constraint for a single OAR and focused on the situation where $[\alpha/\beta]O < \gamma[\alpha/\beta]T$.
-This describes the situation in which a single late responding tissue is dose limiting and needs to be spared via fractionation.
+That is, they have a relatively large α/β value (e.g., 10), and they start proliferating within a few weeks of the start of radiation treatment ([16]).
+On the other hand, late responding tissue typically have a low α/β value.
+In this paper, we considered a BED constraint for a single OAR, and we focused on the situation where $[\alpha/\beta]O < \gamma[\alpha/\beta]T$.
+This describes the situation in which a single late responding tissue is dose-limiting and needs to be spared via fractionation.
 This situation is expected to be most common.

-For the case where $[\alpha/\beta]O \ge \gamma[\alpha/\beta]T$, our model suggests a hypofractionation regimen.
-This condition can be fulfilled for early responding tissues that may exhibit a large enough $[\alpha/\beta]O$ value.
+For the case where $[\alpha/\beta]O \ge \gamma [\alpha/\beta]T$, our model suggests a hypo-fractionation regimen.
+This condition can be fulfilled for early responding tissues which may exhibit a large enough $[\alpha/\beta]O$ value.
 However, this case requires careful consideration and possibly an extension of the model.
 For early responding tissue, the complication probability depends not only on the dose per fraction (as described via the $[\alpha/\beta]O$ value) but also the overall treatment time.
 This is currently not explicitly included in our model.

 In this paper, we have considered the case where a single OAR is dose-limiting.
 This is reasonable for some disease sites (e.g., in prostate cancer, the rectum is a single dose-limiting OAR).
-In the situation where multiple OARs are dose limiting, additional BED constraints and therefore more states in the DP model would be required.
-This could be computationally intensive even with a few OARs; future research may address this situation.
-See also Saberian et al. (2014, 2015) for some recent studies on optimal fractionation with multiple OARs.
+Future research may also address the situation in which multiple OARs are dose-limiting.
+We have become aware of a recent study ([46]) that addresses optimal fractionation with multiple OARs.

-5.5.
-Comparison with Prior Work
+5.5 Comparison with prior work